sunrein/phase-0/week-1/tracking-changes-reflection.md

 ### Write a handy cheatsheet of the commands you need to commit your changes?

+In this order!

-- git status
+- git status -  checks status of git
-- git add
+- git add - adds changed files to commit queue
-- git commit
+- git commit  - confirms the commit
 - git status
 - git log